 Saul Pichardo, principal of Art of Building, holds a Bachelor's and Master's degree in architecture from UC Berkeley, where he completed his undergraduate and graduate studies with world renowned architect, builder, author, Christopher Alexander.
 Saul honed his professional skills during his years working on a multitude of building projects at Alexander's firm, the Center for Environmental Structure.

-Saul is a builder, architect, ADA specialist and more important, a focused problem solver and avid building diagnostician.
+Saul is a builder, architect, and more important, a focused problem solver and avid building diagnostician.
 Saul's grasp of design, management and building skills generates creative and efficient solutions that integrate beauty and cost efficiency.

 Kataline Bende is a California licensed interior designer.
 She has a Master's degree in Interior Design from the Hungarian Academy of Crafts and Design in Budapest and a Master's degree in Architecture from UC Berkeley where she studied with Christopher Alexander.
 For five years, Bende worked at Alexander's office, The Center for Environmental Structure, on a variety of building and academic research projects including the four volume series The Nature of Order.